 The Global Methane Initiative (GMI) includes countries with large sources of methane and/or special expertise and interest in developing methane projects.
 GMI Partner Countries account for approximately 70 percent of global methane emissions from the targeted sources.

-All Partners are encouraged to develop GMI Partner Action Plans.
-The goal of these plans is to articulate the overall vision for a Partner's participation in GMI, outline key country activities and priorities, and provide a mechanism to advance cooperation among Partners by identifying needs and opportunities.
-The GMI Steering Committee approved GMI Partner Action Plan guidance (PDF, 6 pp, 136 KB) at the October 2011 Krakow meeting and asks that Partners submit their plans to the Administrative Support Group for posting in advance of the planned Methane Expo 2013.
+All Partners are encouraged to develop action planning documents to articulate the overall vision for a Partner's participation in GMI, outline key country activities and priorities, and provide a mechanism to advance cooperation among Partners by identifying needs and opportunities.
+The GMI Steering Committee approved revised Action Planning guidance (PDF, 7 pp, 191 KB) in July 2013 and asks that Partners submit their plans to the Administrative Support Group for posting.

 A&M Greenland Environmental Co.

 A&M Greenland Environmental Co.
 (AGE) is an international consulting company headquartered in Vancouver, Canada.